dthomas21/NFL_score_predictor/README.md

 **To experiement with the halftime statistics on your own, use enter_statistics_and_place_bet.ipynb**

 *Note: This model has a small sample size in terms of bets placed.
-In 8 tests, the model has correctly beaten the spread predictions 6 times*
+In 8 tests, the model has correctly beaten the spread 6 times*